lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   [ ] Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
   [ ] Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
   [ ] We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?

+  Still to do in a future version:
+  * Fix the ASN.1 in how it references ECC named curves.

 # Introduction {#sec-intro}